Arrested coarsening in active colloidal suspensions driven by nonreciprocal electrohydrodynamic interactions: Theoretical estimation of EHD flows

 In the 2D geometry with $\bm{r}_{ij}=\bm{r}_i-\bm{r}_j$, we take the EHD-induced attraction on particle $i$ to be proportional to the local flow generated by particle $j$:

 Based on this form, we arrive at the explicit expression used in Eq.~\eqref{Eq:EHDforce}.

 Note that the flow magnitude depends on both the interparticle separation and the particle size.
-Taking the EHD-induced attraction to be proportional to $\bm{u}_j$ immediately implies an imbalance of the effective attractions between unequal particles, which in turn generates self-propelled pairs.
-Although $\beta$ could be estimated from experimental parameters, in Eq.~\eqref{Eq:EHDforce} we absorb this prefactor into a single coupling constant $\alpha$ and treat it as a fit parameter.
+Because larger particles generate stronger EHD flows, taking the EHD-induced attraction to be proportional to $\bm{u}_j$ implies an imbalance of the effective attractions between unequal particles.
+This imbalance breaks action–reaction symmetry and generates self-propelled pairs.
+Although $\beta$ could in principle be estimated from experimental parameters, in Eq.~\eqref{Eq:EHDforce} we absorb this prefactor into a single coupling constant $\alpha$ and treat it as a fit parameter.